gwuah/mono/README.md

   destroy: |
     run cleanup.sh
 ```

 ## How to integrate

-The fastest way to leverage **mono** is to copy readme, open claude-code (or any coding agent) in the root of your project, pipe this documentation to it, and ask it to preview all the changes that have to be made to your local dev setup, in order to get the best value out of mono.
+The fastest way to leverage **mono** is to copy the readme, open claude-code (or any coding agent) in the root of your project, pipe this documentation to it, and ask it to preview all the changes that have to be made to your local dev setup, in order to get the best value out of mono.
 Show them your makefiles, dockerfiles, and any other important tooling you rely on.
+Work with the agent to port your devconfig.

 ## Architecture